Top 5 Beaches In Mallorca

 The hidden paradise of Sa Calobra is accessible either by boat or by driving down a narrow, winding mountain road.
 The former is recommended if you are slightly nervous of heights.
 The beach lies between two high cliffs,in the gorge of the Torrent de Paries that begins right up the mountains.
 Whilst it can get crowded with visitors even in Winter, this location is an absolute must-visit during your holiday to Mallorca.
 If you are a keen and experienced hiker then you can walk all the way here down the length of the river gorge.

-Mallorca is an island that truly has it all- beaches, plenty of things to do, fine dining and some world class golf courses.
+Mallorca is an island that truly has it all- beaches, plenty of things to do, fine dining and some world-class diamond Timeshare Resales golf courses.
 One of which can be found at Marriott’s Son Antem.
 Owning a timeshare in Mallorca makes perfect sense if you are looking to explore this beautiful island year in, year out.